Spotify wants Joe Rogan and every musician. That's proving impossible – KION546

 Another reason Spotify doesn’t need to worry too much: Most artists lack control of their streaming rights.
 They have no say where their music appears.

-“If the recordings are controlled by a record label then it’s not just up to an artist to pull their music if they want,” Elton said.
+“If the recordings are controlled by a record label then it’s not just up to an artist to pull their music if they want,” Serona Elton, professor of music industry at the University of Miami’s Frost School of Music, told CNN Business.
 “However, there are some contracts that allow artists more decision-making and power, but those very rare.”

 Still, when big-named artists leave, that’s not good for Spotify’s business.